sgibson91/sgibson91.github.io/README.md

 ## Attribution

-Thank you to [Michael Rose](https://github.com/mmistakes) for their [So Simple](https://github.com/mmistakes/so-simple-theme) Jekyll theme.
+Thank you to the maintainers of the [Anatole](https://themes.gohugo.io/anatole/) Hugo theme.